 The town of Malbork is not without a life of its own, either.
 While the tourist masses go to Malbork for the castle, very few see the town itself.

 Situated on the Nogat river, a branch of the Vistula river, it’s a beautiful place to take in nature and wildlife on a balmy summer afternoon.

 Fun Fact: Malbork is regarded as the birthplace of the Polish flag

-5 – Olsztyn, forgotten Polish cities
+5 – Olsztyn, the forgotten area of Poland

 The North-Eastern part of Poland is known for being some of the most pristine and untouched parts of the country.
 After all, it’s the only part of the world where the European Bison still lives in the wild.
 And close to all of this, is the 14th-century town of Olsztyn.